tModLoader/tModLoader/solutions/ReleaseExtras/README_Windows.txt

 For GOG installs, follow the Steam Manual Install instructions above but with the location of your GOG install of Terraria.
 This is likely C:\GOG Games\Terraria.
 Don't skip the backing up vanilla "Terraria.exe" step or it won't work.

 Run tModLoader:
 To run tModLoader, run Terraria as normal from Steam.
 Do not attempt to run it from the temporary folder.
+If you see Mods or Mod Browser on the main menu in Terraria, you have successfully installed tModLoader.

 Uninstall/Switch back to un-modded Terraria:
 If you want to play un-modded Terraria or join an un-modded Terraria server, you can't use tModLoader.
 You can simply launch the "Terraria_v1.3.5.3.exe" file in the install directory to launch the vanilla Terraria Client.
 If that file launches tModLoader or you wish to permanently revery to un-modded Terraria, you need to use steam to "verify game integrity" which will restore the files back to the un-modded Terraria.
 (You'll need to reinstall tModLoader later.)
 See this video to see how to do that: https://gfycat.com/RapidBelovedFrog